merose/VMSRobot3/README.md

 # VMSRobot3
 Software library for the third generation robot for the Valley Montessori Middle School robotics elective.

+# Software Installation
+The software in this repository is designed to be an Arduino library.

+## Installing Using Git
+* Go to the Arduino *libraries/* directory.
+* Clone this repository into that directory.
+(Will normally be a subdirectory called *VMSRobot3*, but you can use a different name, if you prefer.)
+* Restart the Arduino IDE.
+Examples from this library should be available in the File > Examples > VMSRobot3 menu.

 # The Robot Hardware
 [VMSRobot3 Parts List and Assembly Instructions](https://docs.google.com/document/d/1aMgGn_GMRXm6yo6lkSCQl6jxoEXO4kdBOoNrrVF_mG0/edit?usp=sharing)